esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/vorige_edities/_index.en.md

 [Fantasy Court 2019](https://www.facebook.com/events/2583251595022623/) took place on the afternoon of the 2nd of June 2019, on the campus of the Technical University of Eindhoven.
 In order to ensure success, we ordered an extra serving of good weather.
 Sadly, we got a bit too much sun, resulting in high temperatures.
 This wasn't enough to spoil the fun, though, and with an additional layer of suntan, we managed to make it a beautiful event full of amazing stories, brave combat, and all-around fun.

 ## Predecessors

-The festival originally started back in 2016 as the [LarpBattle](https://www.facebook.com/events/564866377026074/), followed by two successful editions of Fantasy Court: [Fantasy Court 2018](https://www.facebook.com/events/121539801858080/) and [Fantasy Court 2017](https://www.facebook.com/events/795289227288793/").
+The festival originally started back in 2016 as the [LarpBattle,](https://www.facebook.com/events/564866377026074/) followed by two successful editions of Fantasy Court: [Fantasy Court 2018](https://www.facebook.com/events/121539801858080/) and [Fantasy Court 2017](https://www.facebook.com/events/795289227288793/").
-Since then the festival, has kept being developed to grow even better each year.
+Since then, the festival has kept being developed to grow even better each year.

+We also participated in the [“Freedom is”](http://agendastrijp.nl/evenement/freedom-is-bevrijdingsfestival-eindhoven/) freedom festival on May 5, 2017.

+One of the organisers, and several members of the student association we are connected to, also participated in an [interview](https://www.ed.nl/eindhoven/eindje-mee-met-dide-vonk-3-3-larpers~a611d2be/) about what LARP actually is, and how incredibly cool it is!
+(Interview is in Dutch)

 {{< message margin-top="80px" margin-bottom="100px">}}